ziqichen787/cruddemo/README.md

 # cruddemo
-A tutorial: Build a REST CRUD API with Hibernate
+A tutorial: Build a REST CRUD API with Hibernate, using native hibernate API

 This is a hands-on tutorial of a Spring Boot project from Udemy course "Spring & Hibernate for Beginners (include Spring Boot)"